A Comprehensive Exploration of Personalized Learning in Smart Education: From Student Modeling to Personalized Recommendations: Student Modeling

 \tikzstyle{modelnode-sent}=[my-box, minimum height=1.5em, draw=cyan!100, fill=white!30, text=black, font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ] \tikzstyle{modelnode-beha}=[my-box, minimum height=1.5em, draw=orange!100, fill=white!30, text=black, font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ] \tikzstyle{modelnode-perach}=[my-box, minimum height=1.5em, draw=green!100, fill=white!30, text=black, font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]

-We employ learning analytics as a pivotal non-cognitive component within the framework of student modeling.
-Its primary objective is to delve into learners, learning environments, and learning resources by systematically collecting, analyzing, and interpreting data generated throughout the learning process.
-Learning analytics manifests various levels of application, encompassing a detailed exploration of learning states and a quantitative analysis of the learning process.
-As depicted in Figure \ref{lear_ana}, we will expound upon learning analysis comprehensively, covering four distinct facets: learning style analysis, student sentiment analysis, learning behavior analysis, and student performance/achievement prediction.
+Non-cognitive modeling aims to predict or optimize students' learning behaviors, academic performance, and overall learning experience by systematically collecting, analyzing, and modeling various data generated throughout the learning process.
+This type of modeling focuses on factors such as learning styles, emotions, motivation, and behavioral patterns, which play a crucial role in the learning process.
+Unlike traditional cognitive modeling, which primarily focuses on students' knowledge mastery and cognitive abilities, non-cognitive modeling emphasizes exploring non-intellectual factors that influence the learning process.
+It deepens understanding through a detailed analysis of students' learning states and quantitative analysis of the learning process.
+As shown in Figure \ref{fig:non_cog_class}, this study provides a comprehensive exploration of four main aspects of non-cognitive modeling: learning styles analysis, student sentiment analysis, student behavior analysis, and student performance prediction.

-\subsubsection{Learning style analysis}
+\subsubsection{\textbf{Learning Style Analysis}}

-Learning style analysis aims to gain a nuanced understanding of individual learner differences.
-By measuring and comprehending learners' unique learning styles, the objective is to select methods that align more closely with their characteristics.
-Through a meticulous analysis of learning styles, the personalized learning system can precisely tailor teaching methods, offering learners more focused and effective resources to enhance knowledge mastery and elevate overall learning efficiency.
-Moreover, by grasping learners' learning styles, the system can personalize teaching strategies and content for individual or group needs, aligning closely with learners' cognitive preferences and learning tendencies.
+Learning style analysis systematically examines and categorizes learning styles to gain deeper insights into individual learner differences.
+A systematic analysis of learning styles enables personalized learning systems to precisely adjust teaching methods and provide customized resources, thereby enhancing knowledge mastery and learning efficiency.
+Building on this insight, the system can personalize teaching strategies and content based on learners' cognitive preferences and learning tendencies, ultimately optimizing the learning experience.